Bobblen147/avp-forever/Readme.txt

 * means I've applied a fix or workaround in avpx enhanced

 avpx only
--Starry sky is drawn in front of the scenery if the scenery is sufficiently distant (see Stranded)* -Can't see starry sky through a window (eg tyrargo, orbital)* -Can't see particles/coronas/auras through windows (eg temple, in the labs) -Animated lava texture in Fury 161 (& Earthbound animated tunnel lights / Vaults predalien sphere) are broken -Vertical movement for tracking weapons is very slow (eg waterfall pred, use shoulder cannon on marine below at the start) -Tapping the mouse to fire multiple shots is broken (try firing single shots with marine pistol, keyboard is fine, it's just the mouse)
+-Starry sky is drawn in front of the scenery if the scenery is sufficiently distant (eg Stranded)* -Can't see starry sky through a window (eg tyrargo, orbital)* -Can't see particles/coronas/auras through windows & in mirrors (eg derelict start, temple labs, escape)* -Animated lava texture in Fury 161 (& Earthbound animated tunnel lights / Vaults predalien sphere) are broken -Vertical movement for tracking weapons is broken if looking too high/low (eg waterfall pred, use shoulder cannon on marine below at the start)
+-Tapping the mouse to fire multiple shots is broken (try firing single shots with marine pistol, keyboard is fine, it's just the mouse)
--Coronas are sometimes drawn in front of the HUD and very thin walls -Some placed decals are missing (Pred waterfall, there should be a big puddle of blood at the start, not just spatter) -Stranded cliff textures have an outline around the transparent section (bad bilinear filtering)* -Walls seem to be a bit stickier than gold edition (easier to snag them)?
+-Coronas are occasionally drawn in front of the HUD and very thin walls -Some placed decals are missing (Pred waterfall, there should be a big puddle of blood at the start, not just spatter)* -Stranded cliff textures have an outline around the transparent section (bad bilinear filtering)* -Walls seem to be a bit stickier than gold edition (much easier to snag them)?
 May be related to high FPS?
 -In skirmish/multiplayer, the wrong sound is played when destroying armour/lighter weapon pickups* -Wireframe debug mode doesn't work at all
 -Motionblur and Triptastic cheat modes do not have the blurring effect